GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/ex1_gmosim_starfield_cmdline.rst

 The ``-d`` flag tells "|showd|" which "|descriptors|" will be printed for each input file.
-As you can see, we have only observed target and only exposure time.
+As you can see, we have only one target and only one exposure time.

 To select on target name and exposure time, specify the criteria in the